tlienart/Franklin.jl/docs/workflow/index.md

 ### Verify links

 Before deploying you may want to verify that links on your website lead somewhere, to do so use the `verify_links()`.
-It will take a few second to verify all links on every generated pages but can be quite helpful to identify dead links or links with typos:
+It will take a few seconds to verify all links on every generated page but can be quite helpful to identify dead links or links with typos:

 ```julia-repl
 julia> verify_links()